Pillars of Ashoka: Complete standing pillars, or pillars with Ashokan inscriptions

-The Amaravati pillar fragment is rather problematic.
-It only consists in 6 lines in Brahmi which are hardly decipherable.
+The Amaravati Pillar fragment is rather problematic.
+It consists of only six lines in Brahmi which are hardly decipherable.
 Only the word vijaya (victory) can be made out, arguably a word also used by Ashoka.
 Sircar, who provides a detailed study, considers it as probably belonging to an Ashokan pillar.

 Pillars without Ashokan inscriptions

-There are also several known fragments of Ashokan pillars, without recovered Ashokan inscriptions, such as the Ashoka pillar in Bodh Gaya, Kausambi, Gotihawa, Prahladpur (now in the Government Sanskrit College, Varanasi), Fatehabad, Bhopal, Sadagarli, Udaigiri-Vidisha, Kushinagar, Arrah (Masarh) Basti, Bhikana Pahari, Bulandi Bagh (Pataliputra), Sandalpu and a few others, as well as a broken pillar in Bhairon ("Lat Bhairo" in Benares) which was destroyed to a stump during riots in 1908.
+There are also several known fragments of Ashokan pillars, without recovered Ashokan inscriptions, such as the pillars in Bodh Gaya, Kausambi, Gotihawa, Prahladpur (now in the Government Sanskrit College, Varanasi), Fatehabad, Bhopal, Sadagarli, Udaigiri-Vidisha, Kushinagar, Arrah (Masarh) Basti, Bhikana Pahari, Bulandi Bagh (Pataliputra), Sandalpu and a few others, as well as a broken pillar in Bhairon ("Lat Bhairo" in Benares) which was destroyed to a stump during riots in 1809.
 The Chinese monks Fa-Hsien and Hsuantsang also reported pillars in Kushinagar, the Jetavana monastery in Sravasti, Rajagriha and Mahasala, which have not been recovered to this day.

-The capitals (Top Piece)
+Capitals

 There are altogether seven remaining complete capitals, five with lions, one with an elephant and one with a zebu bull.
 One of them, the four lions of Sarnath, has become the State Emblem of India.
 The animal capitals are composed of a lotiform base, with an abacus decorated with floral, symbolic or animal designs, topped by the realistic depiction of an animal, thought to each represent a traditional directions in India.

 Various foreign influences have been described in the design of these capitals.
 The animal on top of a lotiform capital reminds of Achaemenid column shapes.
 The abacus also often seems to display some influence of Greek art: in the case of the Rampurva bull or the Sankassa elephant, it is composed of honeysuckles alternated with stylized palmettes and small rosettes.
-A similar kind of design can be seen in the frieze of the lost capital of the Allahabad pillar.
+A similar kind of design can be seen in the frieze of the lost capital of the Allahabad Pillar.
 These designs likely originated in Greek and Near-Eastern arts.
 They would probably have come from the neighboring Seleucid Empire, and specifically from a Hellenistic city such as Ai-Khanoum, located at the doorstep of India.
 Most of these designs and motifs can also be seen in the Pataliputra capital.

-The Diamond throne of Bodh Gaya is another example of Ashokan architecture circa 260 BCE, and displays a band of carvings with palmettes and geese, similar to those found on several of the Pillars of Ashoka.
+The Diamond throne of Bodh Gaya is another example of Ashokan architecture circa 260 BC, and displays a band of carvings with palmettes and geese, similar to those found on several of the Pillars of Ashoka.